Election Commissioner Ashok Lavasa’s wife under IT dept lens

 The department is looking at the ITRs of Novel Singhal Lavasa to ascertain if her income has escaped assessment in the past or something has been concealed from tax authorities, they said.

-The probe into alleged tax evasion and holding of directorship in multiple firms against the former banker pertains to a time period between 2015-17, they said.
+The probe into alleged tax evasion and holding of a directorship in multiple firms against the former banker pertains to a time period between 2015-17, they said.

 No comments were available from either the election commissioner or his wife.